Bayesian score calibration for approximate models: Methods

 would define an (asymptotically) sufficiently rich family of transformations if $\hat\mu_{\sy_{1:n}} \rightarrow \hat\mu_{\bar\theta}$ and $\theta^\ast_{\sy_{1:n}} \rightarrow \bar\theta$ as $n \rightarrow \infty$, and $\bar\theta \mapsto b^\star_{\bar\theta} \in \mathcal{B}$ and $\bar\theta \mapsto L^\star_{\bar\theta} \in \mathcal{L}$.
 Thus simplifying an (asymptotically) sufficiently rich class to affine functions in $\theta$, where $L$ and $b$ are only functions of a consistent estimator of $\bar\theta$.

-\subsubsection{Relative moment-correcting transformation}
+\subsubsection{Relative Moment-Correcting Transformation}

-For this paper, we choose to use a simple transformation that corrects the location and scale for each approximate posterior by the same relative amount.
-Assuming the approximate posteriors only need a fixed location-scale correction is a strong assumption, but empirically we find this to be a pragmatic and effective choice.
-Moreover, we develop a method to detect violations of this assumption in Section~\ref{sec:calcheck}.
-Using more flexible transformation families would allow for the correction of poorer approximate posterior distributions, but also require more draws from the (potentially expensive) data generating process to estimate the transformation.
+For this paper, we choose to use a simple transformation that corrects the location and scale of the approximate posterior under each simulated data set by the same relative amount.
+Assuming each approximate posterior only needs a fixed location-scale correction is a strong assumption, slightly stronger than the form described in the previous section, but empirically we find this to be a pragmatic and effective choice.
+Moreover, we show how to monitor and detect violations of this assumption in Section~\ref{sec:calcheck} and justify its use asymptotically.
+Using more flexible transformation families would allow for the correction of poorer approximate posterior distributions, but also require more draws from the (potentially expensive) data-generating process to estimate the transformation.
 We leave the exploration of more flexible transformation families for future work.

 We are motivated to consider moment-matching transformations \citep[see][for example]{Warne2022,lei2011moment,Sun2016momentmatching} due to the class of asymptotically sufficiently richness of kernels derived in \eqref{eq:asysuffnormal}.
 However, instead of matching moments between two random variables, we correct multiple random variables by the same relative amounts.
-Let the mean and covariance of a particular approximate posterior, $\hat\Pi(\cdot \cd \sy)$, be $\hat{\mu}(\sy)$ and $\hat{\Sigma}(\sy)$ for some dataset $\sy$ and $\Theta \subseteq \Real^d$.
-We denote the relative change in location and covariance by $b \in \Real^d$ and $L \in \Real^{d\times d}$ respectively, where $L$ is a lower triangular matrix with positive diagonal elements.
-The transformation is applied to realisations from the approximate posterior, $\theta \sim \hat\Pi(\cdot \cd \sy)$, as
+Let the mean and covariance of a particular approximate posterior, $\hat\Pi(\cdotmid \sy)$, be $\hat{\mu}(\sy)$ and $\hat{\Sigma}(\sy)$ for some data set $\sy$ and $\Theta \subseteq \Real^d$.
+We denote the relative change in location and covariance by $b \in \Real^d$ and $A \in \Real^{d\times d}$ respectively, where $A$ is the decomposition of a positive definite matrix $B$, that is $AA^\top = B$.
+The transformation is applied to realizations from the approximate posterior, $\theta \sim \hat\Pi(\cdotmid \sy)$, as